wunderwald/wx/README.md

 # wx
 by [Moritz Wunderwald](mailto:code@moritzwunderwald.de), 2025

-GUI tool for computing windowed cross-correlation for IBI and EDA data
+Visual feedback system for parameter settings in windowed cross-correlation, optimized for IBI and EDA data.
+Validate data, set parameters, run batches and rp analysis.

 # Setup

+The software is in the subdirectory 'wx'.
+After downloading, follow these steps:

++ switch into ./wx
++ create a virtual environment
++ install the requirements using requirements.txt
++ run the app: python3 -m app.py

-👩‍💻 coming soon
+👩‍💻 ... adding more detail soon

 # References